Polymer/old-docs-site/0.5/docs/polymer/layout-attrs.md

 }
 </style>

-{% include experimental.html %}

 {% include toc.html %}

 {{site.project_title}} includes a declarative layout system built on top of [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes).
 Features in CSS Flexbox are exposed as **attributes** you include on elements.

 The layout attributes are implemented in [layout.html](https://github.com/Polymer/polymer/blob/master/layout.html) - a file included whenever you import {{site.project_title}} in your element.
-Layout attributes use Shadow DOM's [`/deep/` rules](/articles/styling-elements.html#cat) and therefore, work across all Shadow DOM boundaries.
+Layout attributes use Shadow DOM's [`/deep/` rules](../../articles/styling-elements.html#cat) and therefore, work across all Shadow DOM boundaries.
 As long as you're loading {{site.project_title}}, feel free to reuse these attributes in your own elements.

 ## Horizontal and vertical layout